Skip to main content

 Incentives offered

-Peel Region is offering capital grants through the 2023 round of the Peel Affordable Rental Incentives Program, previously known as the Affordable Housing Incentives Pilot Program.
+Peel Region is offering capital grants through the Peel Affordable Rental Incentives Program, previously known as the Affordable Housing Incentives Pilot Program.

 Incentives per unit